joanrig/congress_front_end/devlog.md

 ###extra things to do

 1. add loading status/ indicators

-###BUGS
+2. immediate update after fetching finances.

+###ACTIVE BUGS

+### FIXED BUGS
-freshman/ freshmen search doesn't work for house
+BUG: freshman/ freshmen search doesn't work for house HOW FIXED: data was updated by propublica to round up time served to 2 years, changed definition of freshmen to those with seniority under 3 years.

-FIXED - hide bills button would not turn red after senate/house card changed into memberCard
+BUG - hide bills button would not turn red after senate/house card changed into memberCard - HOW FIXED forced change by using id instead of class in css

 #NEXT FEATURES
 1.

+#NIXED FEATURES
-DONE, but decided against: figure out how to flip all cards.
-NOTE: if you can flip all cards at once, you can't flip one at a time.
+figure out how to flip all cards.
+DID IT, but if you can flip all cards at once, you can't flip one at a time.